 Vietnam is a world- famous country for growing and exporting lychees.
 Every year from May to July, the lychee hills ripen, yielding hundreds of thousands of tons of fruit to serve domestic consumption and export.

 In the Vietnamese market, lychee is a popular fruit with a low price, favored by consumers because of its thin skin, thick flesh, delicious and sweet flavor.
-However, fresh lychee in our country is only available in the summer, and other seasons of the year are imported goods with extremely expensive prices.
+However, fresh lychee in our country is only available in the summer, and in other seasons of the year it is imported with extremely expensive prices.

 Australian lychees "dye red" the Tet market.
 Photo: NVCC